massenz/go-statemachine/README.md

 While it is recommended that changing the `state` or the `configuration` of an FSM is **not** done via API calls as a matter of course, there may be situations in which this may be unavoidable, especially when a new `Configuration` `version` needs to be released and existing FSMs need to use the new one (for example, because the business flow has changed, or a better way to model it has been identified).

-In order to allow for those scenarios, there is a `PUT` endpoint that allows for a `statemachine` to be modified: either a new `config_id` or `state` (or both) can be specified:
+In order to allow for those scenarios, there is a `PUT` endpoint that allows for a `statemachine` to be modified: either a new `configuration_version` or `current_state` (or both) can be specified:

 ```
 PUT /api/v1/statemachines/{config}/{id}

 {
-  "configuration_version": "test.orders:v4",
+  "configuration_version": "v4",
   "current_state": "accepted"
 }
 ```